tamagui/tamagui/next.md

+- make it so specific tokens can be omitted from types where theres a default token category

 - being able to limit fallback value better:
   - only number | `${string}%` | SpaceToken
   - right now its either allowing random strings or not allowing % strings, both which we don't want